Found an Orphaned or Injured Baby Wild Animal?

 - Baby deer

-Only if the fawn is lying on his side, or wandering and crying incessantly, is he likely to need help.
+If the fawn is lying on his side or wandering and crying incessantly all day, he probably needs help.
 If this is the case, contact a licensed wildlife rehabilitator.

 - Baby foxes

-Often fox kits will appear unsupervised for long periods of time while their parents are out hunting for food.
+Fox kits will often appear unsupervised for long periods while their parents are out hunting for food.
+They will play like puppies around the den site until the parents decide they’re old enough to go on hunting trips.
+Then they will suddenly disappear.
 Observe the kits from a distance; if they seem energetic and healthy, leave them alone.
 If they appear sickly or weak, or if you have reason to believe both parents are dead, contact a licensed wildlife rehabilitator.

 - Baby opossums